 Shaped like an ancient spear head, these glass and tile drill bits have tungsten carbide tips.
 They are capable of drilling cleanly through glass and tile without cracking the material.
 Glass and especially tile can get very expensive.
 Not using the proper drill bit for them can cause permanent damage that will result in extra expenses or an incomplete project.

 If you are anything like me, then you know how it feels to put something as simple as a wooden bathroom vanity together only to have the thin wood split in half when you start drilling.
 Countersink bits help to stop wood from splitting while you’re drilling into it while also allowing space for a screw head and this does not only give you the peace of mind as you work knowing that all the bits will be accounted for, but it also saves you quite a few bucks due to minimal damage to your wood.
 As with most of the different types of drill bits, countersink bits actually allows you to predrill the hole you need directly into the material your working with, making for a clean and easy drilling experience that gets the job done without splitting your material.

 #4 Masonry Drill Bits

 Masonry drill bits are pretty self-explanatory.
 They are made to drill into specific masonry materials such as brick and cement.
 They are able to drill holes into these rock hard materials through the specially designed, extra-hardened tips.
-When I was looking through the different types of drill bits, I picked these out to drill holes into the brick above my balcony to hang some nice flowering plant baskets.
+I picked these out to drill holes into the brick above my balcony to hang some nice flowering plant baskets.
 These worked amazingly well and drilled through the brick like a knife through butter.